 The medication questions are about drug classes.
-If you're unsure of the class of the medications the patient is taking, then please google it!
 A low dose aspirin (75mg, for example) does not count as an NSAID.
 Inhaled corticosteroids do not count as long-term steroid use.

-Ideally we'd like to know if the medication was taken on the day of surgery but if it's impossible to know this then it can be indicated.
+Ideally, we'd like to know if the medication was taken on the day of surgery but if it's impossible to know this then it can be indicated.

-1.16.-1.21.
+1.21.-1.26.
 Haemodynamics